 Was it worth it, you might wonder?
 To compete and lose to Waze?

-The disappointment was felt loud and clear.
+Once the winners were announced, the disappointment was felt loud and clear.
 And yet, after I collected the broken pieces of my heart, I was thankful: I had the opportunity to present my company in a high-profile event.
 My company received feedback from the panel of judges; I gained experience as a presenter, etc.

 In retrospective, I can look at this as a “warm-up” for the following competitions to come… 🙂

 Do you feel you better understand what startup competitions are?
 For sure you should have a clue…